EdwinB12/EdwinB12/README.md

 Hi Everyone!
 I'm Edwin Brown.

 I am a Machine Learning Engineer currently working at the University of Sheffield as part of the Research Software Engineer (RSE) team!
+I am also a member of the Research Engineering Group at the Alan Turing Institute.

 I am a geophysicist by training and have been focused on data science and machine learning for the last 3 years.

 I help implement machine learning solutions to a wide variety of research applications.

 Please contact me at [w.e.brown@sheffield.ac.uk](mailto:w.e.brown@sheffield.ac.uk) or via [LinkedIn](https://www.linkedin.com/in/edwin-brown-214471108/).